near/pagoda-console/frontend/README.md

 * Create a top h1 using # in markdown
     * the title can be found in the frontmatter at the top of the file
 * Remove frontmatter.
 This is the --- section at the top of each file.
-* Replace :::note, :::tip with the applicable JSX component
+* Replace :::note, :::tip, etc with the applicable JSX component
     :::note -> <Note></Note>
     :::tip -> <Tip></Tip>
     :::info -> <Info></Info>